QR1.4.1. The Processor

 The enormous usefulness of mathematics in the natural sciences is something bordering on the mysterious and there is no rational explanation for it.”
 (Wigner, 1960)

-• Calculating: That some sort of calculating creates physical events is supported by many academics, including main-stream physicists like Wheeler, whose “It from Bit” suggests that processing (bit) somehow creates matter (it).
+• Calculating: That some sort of calculating creates physical events is supported by many academics, including main-stream physicists like Wheeler, whose “It from Bit” suggests that processing (bit) can somehow create matter (it).
 Now processing doesn’t just model the universe, it can cause it (Piccinini, 2007).

-• Calculated: That processing actually does cause physical reality is the final step, but few in physics support this “strong” view, that the physical world really is a calculated output (Fredkin, 1990).
+• Calculated: That processing actually does cause physical reality is the final step, but few in physics support this “strong” view, that the universe really is a calculated output (Fredkin, 1990).

 These statements cumulate as each assumes the previous, so what isn’t calculable can’t be produced by calculating, and what can’t be produced by calculating can’t be a calculated output.
-It is a slippery slope, as a calculable world that calculating might cause could be in fact calculated, in other words virtual.
-The second option, that It comes from Bit, sounds good, but that matter gives information that causes matter is circular, and so as impossible as a perpetual motion machine.
-This reduces the above options to two: either physical reality exists by itself alone and its interactions just happen to be amazingly calculable, or it is actually calculated and so virtual.
-Matter is either a cause or it is caused, and there is no valid middle ground.
+It is a slippery slope, as a calculable world that calculating might cause could be calculated, in other words virtual.
+The second option, that It comes from Bit, sounds good, but that matter causes information that causes matter is circular, and so as impossible as a perpetual motion machine.
+This reduces the above options to two: either physical reality exists by itself alone and just happen to be amazingly calculable, or it is actually calculated and so virtual.
+Matter is either a cause or it is caused, with no valid middle ground.

 Next